cc4dev/cc4dev.github.io/themes/sylvie/content/config.md

 > Settings & Credits.

 ## 🔔 Notice
-1. This work is licensed under the [MIT License](https://github.com/cc4dev/cc4dev.github.io/blob/main/LICENSE), the same as the license of the [original template repository](https://github.com/joeroe/risotto/blob/main/LICENSE).
+1. This website project is licensed under the [GNU General Public License v3.0 (GPLv3)](https://github.com/cc4dev/cc4dev.github.io/blob/main/LICENSE).

+Some CSS stylesheets and HTML layout files have been taken & modified from **risotto**, which is licensed under the [MIT License](https://github.com/joeroe/risotto/blob/main/LICENSE). <br/>
+The original MIT License and copyright notices are included in the relevant files.

 2. To see how contents are rendered, check out the [example](/example) page.
-3. Based on what OS you are using, the <mark>emoji</mark> may be rendered differently.
+3. Based on what OS you are using, the **emoji** may be rendered differently.
 4. Older versions are available at [./lab/versions](/lab/versions).

 {{< settings >}}